 Beyond these general considerations, my target market is older, well-educated women and men who are as interested in character relationships as they are intriguing plotlines.
 Many readers within my target market may wear eye glasses or contact lenses.
 Nevertheless, I am told that with the lack of certain vocabulary and situational elements, the inclusion of historical references and multiculturalism, my series may be appropriate to students in advanced placement courses in secondary school.
 These students may not be as concerned with the layout preferences of older readers, but they too will benefit from easy-to-read text.

 Regarding my recently published book, I have agreed to a layout that includes single spacing following the end of sentences, despite the continuing use of two spaces by many publishers both here and abroad.
 To compensate for this, my publisher has used a larger font that enhances the readability of the text of the hardcopy.

 Audio Books and Public Readings

-With a trilogy of books already completed in the Natalie Seachrist series, I have already completed an audio edition of the first volume.
+With a trilogy of books already completed in the Natalie Seachrist Hawaiian Mystery series, I have already completed an audio edition of the first volume.
 In general, I knew I had to employ a believable voice for each of the characters.
 As the series is written in the first person, the most important voice is that of the protagonist, who is roughly my age.
 For Natalie’s inner narrative, I use a measured and calm voice; for her interaction with other characters, I employ tones and rhythms appropriate to each scene.
 Other characters are presented to showcase their unique profiles.